-A further advantage of the Quanser rig is that it comes with hardware (e.g. the Quanser Real-time Control Board) and software (e.g. QuARC) that allows real-time interface between Matlab and the sensors and actuators of the rig.
+A further advantage of the Quanser rig is that it comes with hardware (e.g. the Quanser Real-time Control Board) and software (e.g. QuARC) that allows real-time interface between MATLAB and the sensors and actuators of the rig.
 It is then straightforward for students to test control designs in Matlab/Simulink and then implement them directly onto the actual device.
-All ten students transfered their control designs to practical implementation.
+All ten students transferred their control designs to practical implementation.

-We have a number of PLCs, including Siemens, Direct-LOGIC and Rockwell.
-For this project we opted to offer Siemens S-7 300 (Fig 3) and DirectLOGIC DL06 (Fig 5 PLCs.
+We have a number of PLCs, including Siemens, DirectLOGIC and Rockwell.
+For this project we opted to offer Siemens S-7 300 (Fig. 3) and DirectLOGIC DL06 (Fig. 5) PLCs.
 Several modules of each were available.
 The stated aim was to implement advanced control on a PLC, although students were welcome to focus on control design without PLC implementation.
-A fall back option was to use the PLC as a communication link between the rig and a PC via an OPC server, where the control would run; the availability of the Matlab/Simulink OPC toolbox means this is a relatively straightforward option while sufficiently interesting to stimulate the students, and changing significantly the bandwidth constraints of the system.
-We were not prescriptive for the students' choices, save to encourage them each to choose different options.
+A fallback option was to use the PLC as a communication link between the rig and a PC via an OPC server, where the control would run; the availability of the MATLAB/Simulink OPC toolbox means that this is a relatively straightforward option while being sufficiently interesting to stimulate the students, and changing significantly the bandwidth constraints of the system (Fig. 10).
+We were not prescriptive about the students' choices, save to encourage them each to choose different options.

-The Siemens S-7 300 is a modular central processing unit (CPU) type programmable logic controller(PLC) developed and manufactured by Siemens.
+The Siemens S-7 300 is a modular central processing unit (CPU) type programmable logic controller (PLC) developed and manufactured by Siemens.
 Students could use one of its versions, namely the SIMATIC S7-300 CPU 314-2 PN/DP.
-Salient features for this project were (SIMATIC S7-300 Manual, Siemens ST 70, Section 4, 2003 and Date, 2012):
+Salient features for this project were6: